Avery-Wold/Life/README.md

 MAUI still doesn't seem ready for primetime.
 A few issues noticed:

 1. Tap Gesture Recognizer is **NOT** working for iOS/Maccatalyst
-2. Page Title is not correct for Android.
+2. Page Title using a Navigation Page is not correct for Android.